YukiYotsu/UHAILab/Documentation/week5report.md

 ------------------------------------------------------------------------------
 TOTAL                                                        258     83    68%

+The coverage rate on core functions got higher, which was quite good news for me, on the other hand, it was **difficult** to implement test on UI.
+I think this is because inputs and outputs are not representational and difficult to extract them and see on the test code.

 ## Unclear or problematic things
 - Do I have to change (re-write) my specification document because the core functions of my projects have been changed?